phamthiminhtu/batch-data-pipeline/README.md

   - Load JSON and CSV files from a local server to Azure Blob Storage.
   - Ingest them into Snowflake where transformation steps were performed.

-- Data pre-processing for ML model using Spark (Dataproc):
+- Data pre-processing for ML model on [nyc_taxi dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page):
   - Load parquet files from a local server to Google Cloud Storage.
   - Clean this big dataset (~730 million records) using SparkSQL on Cloud Dataproc and load the cleaned data back to GCS.